A municipal security trade or transaction is a sale of a bond by one party to another.

 or another broker-dealer or bank involved in the initial distribution of the securities

-at the published “list offering price” for the security, or by an underwriter to
+at the published “list offering price” for the security, or by an underwriter to another

-at a discount (or “takedown”) from the published list offering price for the security.
+discount (or “takedown”) from the published list offering price for the security.

-- (P) Weighted Average Price Trade – indicates
+- (P) Weighted Average Price Trade – indicates that

-needed to make the transaction.
+to make the transaction.

 - (W) When Issued Trade – indicates that a trade